-We’ve been cloth diapering with Elliot since he was born and since he’s not yet potty-trained, I went over to Sweet Peas yesterday and ordered some more one-size diapers for the new baby to boost our stash.
+We’ve been cloth diapering with Elliot since he was born and since he’s not yet potty-trained, and yesterday I ordered some more one-size diapers for the new baby to boost our stash.
 Am trying very hard not to think about having two in diapers.
 Cloth diapers.

 OK, so not a very creative name for my serger (a Brother 1034D; I know someone’s going to ask), but we’re still stuck on the baby name, so all my name-picking energy is being directed thataway.
 It’s been the machine of choice around here because 1) I found myself short on 2T summer clothes for Elliot and knits are the obvious answer and 2) It’s so QUICK.

 I used an Ottobre T-shirt pattern (issue summer 3/2006) and a trace of another pair of pj pants E has to make this pair of pajamas for him:

 The Lickety Split Sewing Pattern PDF is now available for sale!
 Yaaaay!

 This pattern is for the Lickety Split Bag previously featured here on my blog; it is reversible and can be easily sewn in just a few hours (or less!).
 It’s so versatile you’ll find yourself using it for everything: a book bag, shopping bag, stroller bag, diaper bag, and more!
 The four pockets are optional (and super-handy for keys, phones, or water bottles), and the adjustable tie strap allows you to get the perfect fit.
 It can be sewn on a regular machine or a serger.

 - 1 yard of quilting cotton for each side of the bag (or less; the amount of